-- Grade monitoring: The university supplies 4-week (pass/fail) and mid-term (letter grades) reports for all students.
+- Grade monitoring: The University supplies 4-week (pass/fail) and mid-term (letter grades) reports for all students.
 These reports will be sent out to the coaching staff for every student-athlete on their roster.
-In addition, student-athletes who are on the required academic meeting list will also have grades monitored on a regular basis.
-Coaches will be provided access to grade sheets through their team academic coordinator. - Study Hall: All incoming freshmen, select transfer students and select returners are required to participate in the study hall program.
-Teams set a minimum required number of hours for student-athletes to earn each week, which may be adjusted when traveling or during weeks with altered class schedules.
-Study hall hours take place in the Academic Success Center in the SAC, and weekly reports are sent to coaching staffs on Mondays.
+In addition, any deficient grades discovered in between grade reports will be reported to coaches in order to help support recovery efforts. - Academic Meetings: Incoming freshmen, select transfer students, and select returners may be required to participate in academic meetings with the Academic Success Center staff.
+Meetings will be scheduled on an as-needed basis, prioritizing new students, and will go over grades, study techniques, organizational habits, and other academic success skills.

-- Academic Meetings: All incoming freshmen, select transfer students, and select returners are required to participate in academic meetings with the Academic Success Center staff.
-Students are assigned an academic mentor to meet with on a weekly/bi-weekly/etc. basis to go over grades, study techniques, organizational habits, and other academic success skills. - Attendance reports: Faculty are required to turn in attendance through the second week of classes but may take regular attendance beyond that.
-Coaches will be sent weekly attendance reports on Monday for those classes that do take attendance. - Travel letters/excused absences: Lindenwood allows students (including student-athletes) engaged in official, university-sponsored sporting contests to be excused from classes they miss while attending such events.
-Students are required to communicate with their professors and plan for missed work at least 24 hours in advance of their university-authorized absences. - o Travel Roster and Itinerary form must be submitted through ARMS at least 24-hours and/or one business day prior to departure for each away trip. - Home Competition Class Excuse form must be submitted through ARMS for any home event that will require student-athletes to miss classes at least 24-hours and/or one business day prior to each competition. - o Any changes to the roster and/or itinerary information should be communicated through the designated "Change of Schedule" process. - Registration & Scheduling: The athletic department is given a limited number of spots for early registration each semester.
+- Attendance reports: Attendance reporting is not mandatory after the first week of class.
+Any available attendance records may be found in individual student profiles in LindenCircle.
+Additionally, faculty may turn in a LindenCircle alert for poor attendance, which will be communicated to coaches. - Travel letters/excused absences: Lindenwood allows students (including student-athletes) engaged in official, university-sponsored sporting contests to be excused from classes they miss while attending such events.
+Students are required to communicate with their professors and plan for missed work at least 2 business days in advance of their university-authorized absences.
+Failure to do so may result in a failed grade for the missed work. - Registration & Scheduling: The athletic department is given a limited number of spots for early registration each semester.
 Teams that will be in season and/or have off campus practice facilities will be given priority registration for the upcoming semester.
-It is the coaches' responsibility to work out practice times with their respective teams and any other teams who share practice facilities. - Injury/Illness protocol: Student-athletes not cleared for class will not be cleared for practice.
-Any injury/illness that goes through the athletic training staff will be communicated by the team's athletic trainer to the designated academic coordinator through the Return to Learn protocol.
-The academic coordinator will then work with the student-athlete's professors and the affected student-athlete to plan for any missed work.
-Any absences beyond two weeks are considered "extensive" and will then be routed through the university's Accessibility Coordinator. - Recruitment: Coaches may set up visits for recruits to talk about the Academic Success Center and services through their academic team coordinator.
+It is the coaches' responsibility to work out practice times with their respective teams and any other teams who share practice facilities. - Injury/Illness protocol Student-athletes not cleared for class will not be cleared for practice.
+Any injury/illness that goes through the athletic training staff will be communicated by the team's athletic trainer to the designated team academic coordinator and to the student-athlete's professors through the Return to Learn protocol.
+It is the student-athlete's responsibility to make arrangements for any missed work due to injury/illness.
+Any absences beyond two weeks are considered "extensive" and will then be routed through the university's Manager of Student Support and Accessibility Program.